-Overview of Winter Service delivery during 2020/2021, review of Winter Service Plan 2020/2021 and updated Winter Service Plan 2021/2022
+Overview of Winter Service delivery during 2021/2022, review of Winter Service Plan 2021/2022 and updated Winter Service Plan 2022/2023

-4.1.1 This report outlines the review of the Winter Service Plan 2020/2021 and the changes incorporated within the Winter Service Plan 2021/2022, which the Council produce and agree on an annual basis.
+4.1.1 This report outlines the review of the Winter Service Plan 2021/2022 and the changes incorporated within the Winter Service Plan 2022/2023, which the Council produce and agree on an annual basis.

-Overview of Winter Service delivery during 2020/2021
+Overview of Winter Service delivery during 2021/2022

-- 4.1.2 The 2020/2021 winter season was relatively mild overall although interspersed with colder spells.
-However, there were numerous occasions when the temperature reached the trigger point for precautionary salting action, (below 1°C and predicted to go below freezing), resulting in 85 primary runs and 2 secondary runs.
-The cold spells were not severe nor prolonged enough for activation of the Snow Plan. - By comparison during 2019/2020 the primary precautionary salting routes were only treated on 46 occasions and on 57 occasions during the 2018/2019 winter season. - 4.1.3 There were no issues with salt supply / delivery which enabled the contractor to maintain stock levels throughout the winter season. - 4.1.4 There were no issues with the contractor replenishing the grit bins as and when required. - 4.1.5 The winter decision making process to determine when to salt worked well during the last winter season.
-The Vaisala weather stations provided the correct data for informed decisions to be made. - 4.1.6 The joint arrangement/agreement with Wokingham Borough Council, through their Consultants, Volker Highways, for providing the decision- making service, worked well and delivered against the set key performance indicators during the 2020/2021 winter season. - 4.1.7 The Winter Service Plan 2020/2021 provided a robust service for the duration of the winter period with no disruption to the primary and secondary road network during the season.
+- 4.1.2 The 2021/2022 winter season was relatively mild overall although interspersed with colder spells.
+However, there were numerous occasions when the temperature reached the trigger point for precautionary salting action, (below 1°C and predicted to go below freezing), resulting in 54 primary runs and no secondary runs.
+The colder spells were not severe nor prolonged enough for activation of the Snow Plan. - 4.1.3 There were no issues with salt supply / delivery which enabled the contractor to maintain stock levels throughout the winter season. - 4.1.4 There were no issues with the contractor replenishing the grit bins as and when required. - 4.1.5 The winter decision making process to determine when to salt worked well during the last winter season.
+The Vaisala weather stations provided the correct data for informed decisions to be made. - 4.1.6 The joint arrangement/agreement with Wokingham Borough Council, through their Consultants, Volker Highways, for providing the decision making service, worked well and delivered against the set key performance indicators during the 2021/2022 winter season.

+4.1.7 The Winter Service Plan 2021/2022 provided a robust service for the duration of the winter period with no disruption to the primary and secondary road network during the season.